 “Process”, “Processing” or “Processed” each have the meanings given to them in the GDPR.

 “Processor” has the meaning given to it in the GDPR.

-“Services” means the Meet Alfred web services provided under the Terms of Service.
+“Services” means the Meet Alfred web services, as more particularly described in the Services Agreement.

 “Subprocessor” means any party (including but not limited to affiliates and sub-contractors) engaged by Service Provider to Process Relevant Personal Data.